ojotobar/diagnoskit-core/README.md

 ## 🛠 Logging Examples

-Once configured, inject the `ILogger<LoggerManager>` into your service or use the `LoggerManager` wrapper methods:
+Once configured, inject the `ILoggerManager` into your service:

 ```csharp
 // Info